 Becoming an authorized user on someone else’s credit card can help you strengthen your credit score.
-But you need to make sure the primary cardholder is a responsible credit user who pays the bill on time every time.
+But you need to make sure the primary cardholder is a responsible credit user who pays the bill on time.

 Of all the factors contributing to credit, the one over which you have the least control is the age of your credit.
 After all, just like your actual age, the age of your credit can only be as old as it is.
 However, “least” control does not mean no control.
 Becoming an authorized user might be able to help you strengthen this component of credit scoring.